tudorscanner/slate/source/includes/_places.md

 ## Place Information

-Get information about a specific country, city, or airport using a Skyscanner ID, IP address or lat-long coordinates.
+Get information about a specific country, city or airport using a Skyscanner Place ID.
+Alternatively, get information about the closest city using an IP address or lat-long coordinates.

 *API endpoint*